pucrs-constrsw-2025-1/oauth/README.md

         - errorStack: pilha de todos os erros até o erro final
 - [X] Autocreate realm if not present
 - [X] Token introspection for admin accounts
-- [X] Endpoint authorization through Keycloak's OAuth2 endpoint (given a token and a resource, check if the user is authorized to access it)
+- [ ] Endpoint authorization through Keycloak's OAuth2 endpoint (given a token and a resource, check if the user is authorized to access it) (Santiago)
     - We can probably use the token introspection endpoint to get all authorized resources for a user
     - [ ] Return 200 if the user is authorized to access the resource
     - [ ] Return 403 if the user is not authorized to access the resource